Research and development

 • Theodore M. Wong, Robert Preissl, Pallab Datta, Myron Flickner, Raghavendra Singh, Steven K. Esser, Emmett McQuinn, Rathinakumar Appuswamy, William P. Risk, Horst D. Simon, Dharmendra S. Modha.
 1014.
 IBM Technical Paper RJ10502, November 2012

-• Robert Preissl, Theodore M. Wong, Pallab Data, Raghav Singh, Steven Esser, William Risk, Horst Simon, Myron Flickner, and Dharmendra Modha.
+• Robert Preissl, Theodore M. Wong, Pallab Datta, Raghavendra Singh, Steven Esser, William Risk, Horst Simon, Myron Flickner, and Dharmendra S. Modha.
 Compass: A Scalable Simulator for an Architecture for Cognitive Computing.
 In Proceedings of the International Conference for High Performance Computing, Networking, Storage, and Analysis (SC 2012), November 2012

 The Virtual Mission Bus middleware system, as part of the Pleiades architecture for DARPA System F6